Jesse Aungles: Career

 His first swimming competition was at the age of nine.
 Aungles stated: "I didn't consider myself as having a disability until I was about 10 because I was born that way.
 But as I got older I could tell people saw me a bit differently and being able to swim has been a way to overcome some of that".
 Aungles has been inspired by local swimmer and one of Australia's greatest Paralympians Matt Cowdrey.

 In April 2014, Aungles won the men's 200 m individual medley SM8 event at the 2014 Australian Swimming Championships in a time of 2:29.54 to qualify for the 2014 Commonwealth Games.
 Three months later in Glasgow, Aungles won silver in the 200 metre individual medley SM8 event finishing behind the 2012 Olympic champion, England's Oliver Hynd.

 At the 2014 Pan Pacific Para Swimming Championships in California, Aungles won two gold, two silver a bronze medal.
 In the 100 metre butterfly S8, Aungles won gold in 1:05.48.
 In the 200 m medley SM8, Aungles started strong but was swam down by fellow countryman Blake Cochrane who just out touched Aungles by 0.24 seconds.
 His bronze came in the 400 metre freestyle S8.
 In the relays, Aungles with Michael Anderson, Rick Pendleton and Matt Levy won gold in 4 × 100 metre medley finishing over six seconds ahead of the United States and in the 4×50 m medley the team of Aungles, Matthew Haanappel, Ahmed Kelly and Grant Patterson finished second behind Brazil.

 At the 2015 IPC Swimming World Championships, Glasgow, Scotland, he finished fourth in the Men's 4 × 100 m Medley Relay 34pts, fifth in the Men's 200m Individual Medley SM8, sixth in the Men's 400m Freestyle S8 and Men's 100m Backstroke S8 and seventh in Men's 100m Butterfly S8.

-In 2016, he is training at the National Swimming Centre at the Australian Institute of Sport with coach Yuriy Vdovychenko.
-He is a South Australian Sports Institute scholarship holder.
+In 2016, he trained at the National Swimming Centre at the Australian Institute of Sport with coach Yuriy Vdovychenko.
+He was a South Australian Sports Institute scholarship holder.
 Aungles represented Australia at the 2016 Rio Paralympics in four different events.
 He placed eighth in the final of Men's 400m Freestyle S8, seventh in Men's 100m Butterfly S8, seventh in Men's 100m Backstroke and sixth in Men's 200m Individual Medley SM8.

 In reflection on competing for Rio, Aungles stated "Getting picked for that team is definitely a confidence boost.
 I was doubting myself after London trials when I didn't make the podium."

 At the 2018 Commonwealth Games, Gold Coast, he won the gold medal in the Men's 200m Individual Medley SM8.

 At the 2019 World Para Swimming Championships, London, he won the silver medal in the Men's 100m Backstroke S8 and bronze medal in the Men's 200m Individual Medal SM8.